AndreaR2D/Coaster/README.md

 # Coaster

-Exploration of a coaster dataset.
+Exploration of a coaster dataset to train on Python.

-Focus on: speed, height, fabric and year introduced
+Focused on: speed, height, fabric and year introduced